XamarinEngage/VS-Installation/README.md

 There is another 2 hours plus of downloading and installing to get to your first successful Xamarin hello world app.

 Step 1
-Install VS 2015 + the Xamarin extension:
+Install VS 2015 + the Xamarin extension:   (if you have a better Internet) https://aka.ms/xamarindevdays/

- https://aka.ms/xamarindevdays/
+(No Internet )
+Install the Visual Studio ISO From the Folder and make sure your Internet is Disconnected during this Process

 ![Alt text](./images/xamarin1.png?raw=true "Xamarin1")